 Can someone test r_depthbits 32 on Windows?

-#13 Updated by yfcz about 3 years ago
+#13 Updated by yfcz over 3 years ago

 Currently there is implemented test which determines if SDL_GL_CreateContext gets some OGL context.
 It doesn’t care if it is HW accelerated or not.